advancedresearch/advancedresearch.github.io/blog/2018-07-25-recursive-minds.md

 This required that the men were allowed to move their upper bodies, without turning around.

-After lot of discussion, the story teller were revealing the answer: The person in the front lied.
+After lot of discussion, the story teller revealed the answer: The person in the front lied.

 This caused even more heated discussion, because the people around the table felt they had been misled.